ricktaylor/btpu/draft-taylor-btpu.md

 ## Indefinite Padding Message

-An Indefinite Padding Message has a type of zero (0), but in order to support padding with a minimum total length of one octet, the Message does not include an explicit Length or Content field, and hence has the following layout:
+An Indefinite Padding Message has a type of zero (0), and in order to support padding with a minimum total length of one octet, the Message does not include an explicit Length or Content field, and hence has the following layout:

      0 1 2 3 4 5 6 7
     +-+-+-+-+-+-+-+-+